ShaunCurtis/Blazr.VSA/Documents/EntityMutors.md

         .ExecuteTransform(entity => InvoiceMutor.Create(entity, this.BaseEntity).ToResult);
 ```

-The key functionality is the creation of a new copy of the *Mutor* with each mutation, but the maintenance of the initial base entity with each copy.
+The key functionality is the creation of a new copy of the *Mutor* with each mutation, but the maintenance of the initial base entity state with each copy.
 As all the objects within the entity are *records*, you can use simple equality checking to detect if the current copy is dirty (compared with the original).